Catoma Company Background

 Shipping and Handling

 We offer shipping to the Continental United States via UPS Ground or FedEx.
 You should get a quote for shipping during checkout.
-Please contact Catoma for information regarding expedited or international shipping.
+International shipping is done via USPS.
+Domestic orders will ship next day and international orders will ship in 5 business days to allow payment to settle.

 Catoma is not responsible for breakage or any other kind of damage sustained in transit even if the container does not show any signs of damage.
 Catoma containers have been designed in accordance with the specifications of public carriers.